 Choosing to purchase a lawn mower can be a pricey investment.
 It’s important to take proper care of your new lawn mower so it can last a lifetime.
 Nobody wants to buy a brand new lawn mower every few years and with proper maintenance, you won’t have to.
 You can also avoid expensive service bills by practicing basic care and routine maintenance.

 Free State Mower Repair has gathered the essential tips for lawn mower maintenance below.
-Be sure to give us a call or stop by our dealership in Lothian, MD near West River, Hardwood, Annapolis, and Baltimore today!
+Be sure to give us a call or stop by our dealership in Lothian, MD near West River, Hardwood, and Annapolis today!

 If you have a commercial lawn mower, you’ll need to get familiar with the many fittings that need to be regularly greased to prevent them from rubbing together and wearing out.
 Depending on your model type, the number of fittings can range anywhere from 10 to 20.
 If you haven’t used your lawn mower in a full year, you may want to consider bringing it in for service to have the oil and filters changed.
 We often leave our machines to collect dust during the off-season so it’s important to get them back in good condition before use.